Ruth-Rot/applicationFG/README.md

 2) Move playback_small.xml to C:\Program Files\FlightGear 2020.3.6\data\Protocol.
 3) Using the .NET Framework to create a GUI App for FlightGear.
 4) Visual Studio 2019
-5) install the plotting library for .NET named [OxyPlot](https://oxyplot.readthedocs.io/en/latest/getting-started/hello-wpf-xaml.html)
+5) install the plotting library [OxyPlot](https://oxyplot.readthedocs.io/en/latest/getting-started/hello-wpf-xaml.html) for .NET.

 # Compiling and Running